Technigo/project-survey/README.md

 **Screen reader - Chromevox**

-* I think this is really tricky, a huge area to understnad how to do it in a good practice.
+* I think this is really tricky, a huge area to understand how to do it in a good practice.
-* I added some `tabIndex="0"` to get a better flow when using the tab-key. esLint is then complaning about `tabIndex` should only be declared on interactive elements.
+* I added some `tabIndex="0"` to get a better flow when using the tab-key. esLint is then complaining about `tabIndex`.
+It should only be declared on interactive elements.
-* Issue with dropdown and when I go through the list, not read.
+* Issues with dropdown (select), so when I go through the list, the options aren't read.
+* Not 100% perfect in other words.

 **Lighthouse**